Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-In addition to being interesting in their own right, our theorems have two important consequences.
+In addition to being interesting in their own right, our SOS chordal decompositions have two important consequences.
 First, they can be combined with a straightforward scalarization argument to deduce new SOS representation results for nonnegative polynomials that are quadratic and correlatively sparse with respect to a subset of independent variables (\cref{corollary:globalcase,,corollary:global_even,corollary:compact}).
-These statements specialize a sparse version of Putinar's Positivstellensatz proven in~\cite{lasserre2006convergent}, as well as a recent extension of Reznick's Positivstellensatz~\cite{mai2020sparse}.
-Second, \cref{th:chordal-decomposition-even-matrices,th:sparse-putinar} allow us to build new sparsity-exploiting hierarchies of SOS reformulations for convex optimization problems subject to large-scale but sparse polynomial matrix inequalities.
-These hierarchies are asymptotically exact for problems that have strictly feasible points and whose matrix inequalities are either imposed on a compact set (\cref{th:convergence-corollary-compact}), or are imposed globally but are homogeneous and even (\cref{th:convergence-corollary-even}).
+These statements specialize a sparse version of Putinar's Positivstellensatz proven in~\cite{lasserre2006convergent}, as well as recent sparsity-exploiting extensions of Reznick's Positivstellensatz~\cite{mai2020sparse}.
+Second, \cref{th:sparse-reznick-homog,,th:sparse-reznick,,th:sparse-putinar-vasilescu-homog,,th:sparse-putinar-vasilescu,,th:sparse-putinar} enable us to build new sparsity-exploiting hierarchies of SOS reformulations for convex optimization problems subject to large-scale but sparse polynomial matrix inequalities.
+These hierarchies are asymptotically exact for problems that have strictly feasible points and whose matrix inequalities are either imposed on a compact set satisfying the Archimedean condition (\cref{th:sos-program-convergence_putinar}), or satisfy additional homogeneity and strict positivity conditions (\cref{th:sos-program-convergence-homog,th:sos-program-convergence-inhomog}).
 Moreover, and perhaps most importantly, our SOS hierarchies have significantly lower computational complexity than traditional ones when the maximal cliques of the sparsity graph associated to the polynomial matrix inequality are much smaller than the matrix.
-As the numerical examples in \cref{ss:numerical-examples} demonstrate, this makes it possible to solve optimization problems with polynomial matrix inequalities that are well beyond the reach of standard SOS methods, without sacrificing their asymptotic convergence guarantees.
+As demonstrated by the numerical examples in \cref{s:examples}, this makes it possible to solve optimization problems with polynomial matrix inequalities that are well beyond the reach of standard SOS methods, without sacrificing their asymptotic convergence.